Adiabatic manipulation of a system interacting with a spin-bath: Introduction

 The physical scenarios of interest for the STIRAP technique range from cold gases~\cite{ref:Ni2008,ref:Danzl2008,ref:Danzl2010} to condensed matter~\cite{ref:Halfmann2007,ref:Alexander2008,ref:Golter2014,ref:Yale2016,ref:Baksic2016,ref:Zhou2017,ref:Wolfowicz2021}, plasmonic systems~\cite{ref:Varguet2016,ref:Castellini2018}, superconducting devices~\cite{ref:Kubo2016,ref:Xu2016,ref:Kumar2016} and trapped ions~\cite{ref:Soresen2006,ref:Higgins2017}.
-Though the typical source of quantum noise considered in such systems is due to the optical activity of the system, in many cases the system to be manipulated is close enough to other atomic systems to be considered in interaction with them.
-This is the case for example of Nitrogen Vacancies in diamond~\cite{{ref:Golter2014,ref:Baksic2016,ref:Zhou2017}} or rare-earth doped crystals ~\cite{ref:Halfmann2007,ref:Alexander2008}.
+Though the typical source of quantum noise considered in such systems is due to radiative processes associated to the interaction with the electromagnetic field, in many cases the system to be manipulated is close enough to other atomic systems to be considered in interaction with them.
+This is the case for example of Nitrogen Vacancies in diamond~\cite{{ref:Golter2014,ref:Baksic2016,ref:Zhou2017}} or rare-earth doped crystals~\cite{ref:Halfmann2007,ref:Alexander2008}.
 Recently, adiabatic manipulation of spin defects in magnetics materials has been studied, including the environmental effects due to the interaction with the surrounding spins~\cite{ref:Onizhuk2021}.
-It is then meaningful to consider STIRAP processes in solid state systems where the interaction with the surrounding atomic systems modeled as few-state systems is significant.
+It is then meaningful to consider STIRAP processes in the presence of interaction with a spin environment, which fits, for example, the physical scenarios of solid state physics and nuclear magnetic resonance (NMR).